JaapvanEkris/openrowingmonitor/docs/Mathematical_Foundations.md

 <img src="img/Concept2_RowErg_Construction_tolerances.jpg" alt="Image showing the sinoid measurement deviations of a Concept 2 RowErg over three full flywheel rotations" width="700">
 <span class="caption">Deviation of the Concept 2 RowErg</span>

-Fitting a quadratic curve with at least two full rotations of data (in this case, 12 datapoints) seems to reduce the noise to very acceptable levels, forcing the algorithm to follow the trend, not the individual datapoints.
-In our view, fitting a third-degree polynomial would result in a better fit with the systematic errors, thus resulting in a much less robust signal.
-As a cubic regression analysis method will lead to overfitting certain error modes, we are constricted to quadratic regression analysis methods.
-By using a sliding window algorithm, using multiple quadratic approximations for angular velocity &omega; and angular acceleration &alpha; for the same datapoint, we aim to get close to a cubic regressors behaviour, without the overfitting.

-@@@@@
+We've choosen to implement a moving regressor in [`MovingWindowRegressor.js`](../app/engine/MovingWindowRegressor.js).
+As the name suggests, it is based on a [Moving regression algorithm](https://en.wikipedia.org/wiki/Local_regression).
+More specifically, it shares many traits with a [Savitzky-Golay filter](https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter).
+The key difference is that instead of a single estimate at the center of the window, all estimates in the window are used for a final estimate at the end.
+In our practical experience, this has made the algorithms more robust against outliers.
+Another major difference is the use of the underlying regression algorithm: where traditionally OLS is used, we use Quadratic Theil-Sen regression.

 So far, we were able to implement Quadratic Theil-Senn regression and get reliable and robust results.
 Currently, the use of Quadratic Theil-Senn regression represents a huge improvement from both the traditional numerical approach (as taken by [[1]](#1) and [[4]](#4)) used by earlier approaches of OpenRowingMonitor.
 In essence, it is a more advanced Moving Least Squares regression approach, where the regression method is Theil-Sen. Practical testing has confirmed that Quadratic Theil-Senn outperformed all Linear Regression methods in terms of robustness and responsiveness.
 Based on extensive testing with multiple simulated rowing machines, Quadratic Theil-Senn has proven to deliver the best results and thus is selected to determine &omega; and &alpha;.

 The (implied) underlying assumption underpinning the use of Quadratic Theil-Senn regression approach is that the Angular Accelration &alpha; is constant, or near constant by approximation in the flank under measurment.
 In essence, quadratic Theil-Senn regression would be fitting if the acceleration would be a constant, and the relation of &theta;, &alpha; and &omega; thus would be captured in &theta; = 1/2 \* &alpha; \* t<sup>2</sup> + &omega; \* t.
 We do realize that in rowing the Angular Accelration &alpha;, by nature of the rowing stroke, will vary based on the position in the Drive phase: the ideal force curve is a heystack, thus the force on the flywheel varies in time.

 As the number of datapoints in a *Flanklength* in the relation to the total number of datapoints in a stroke is relatively small, we use quadratic Theil-Senn regression as an approximation on a smaller interval.
 In tests, quadratic regression has proven to outperform (i.e. less suspect to noise in the signal) both the numerical approach with noise filtering and the linear regression methods.
 When using the right efficient algorithm, this has the strong benefit of being robust to noise, at the cost of a O(n<sup>2</sup>) calculation per new datapoint (where n is the flanklength).
 Looking at the resulting fit of the Quadratic Theil-Sen estimator, we see that it consistently is above 0.98, which is an extremely good fit given the noise in the Concept 2 RowErg data.
 Therefore, we consider this is a sufficiently decent approximation while maintaining an sufficiently efficient algorithm to be able to process all data in the datastream in time.

+Fitting a quadratic curve with at least two full rotations of data (in this case, 12 datapoints) seems to reduce the noise to very acceptable levels, forcing the algorithm to follow the trend, not the individual datapoints.
+In our view, fitting a third-degree polynomial would result in a better fit with the systematic errors, thus resulting in a much less robust signal.
+As a cubic regression analysis method will lead to overfitting certain error modes, we are constricted to quadratic regression analysis methods.
+By using a sliding window algorithm, using multiple quadratic approximations for angular velocity &omega; and angular acceleration &alpha; for the same datapoint, we aim to get close to a cubic regressors behaviour, without the overfitting.

 Traditionally, the *Flanklength*, or the *bandwith* in a Moving Least Squares regression, is a balance between robustness against noise and its responsiveness to details (i.e. the bias-variance trade-off).
 It is important to realize that unlike many other implementations, the *Flanklength* is also highly determined by the presence of systematic repeating errors in the signal: bad placement of specific magnets on the flywheel.
 The typical advice is to use a *Flanklength* of twice the number of magnets, as that completely surpresses the effect repeated patterns present in the data, allowing the algorithm to correct it.